zafirr31/zafirr31.github.io/_posts/en/2025-08-18-sekai-ctf-2025-vkfs-write-up.markdown

 This is how we will get the flag.

 ### Solve script
-There are some things we need to make sure about when making our files. vkfs is really buggy, so sometimes we need has collision to help us.
+There are some things we need to make sure about when making our files. vkfs is really buggy, so sometimes we need a hash collision to help us.
 I've added some comments in my solve script to help understand.

 `vkfs_exp.c`
 ```c